Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Method

-The Fokker-Planck equation \citep{oksendal2003, saarka2019} is a partial differential equation that describes the time evolution of probability densities in stochastic processes, including diffusion models.
-For the diffusion \gls{SDE} introduced in \cref{eq:forward-diffusion}, the log-density formulation of the Fokker-Planck equation \citep{lai2023, hu2024scorebased} can be written as
+The Fokker--Planck equation \citep{oksendal2003, saarka2019} is a partial differential equation that describes how probability densities evolve in stochastic processes, including diffusion models.
+For the diffusion \gls{SDE} introduced in \cref{eq:forward-diffusion}, the log-density formulation of the Fokker--Planck equation \citep{lai2023, hu2024scorebased} can be written as